 Kate Blechinger’s love for Joni Mitchell’s music developed early on in life, and her idea to arrange Joni’s music truly came into being during her time in the MacEwan University music program.
 In 2015, Kate had the distinct pleasure of presenting Making Myself with Joni: Rehearsal, Creativity, and The Production of Musical Subjectivity, a presentation about her MacEwan University graduation recital arrangements of Joni Mitchell's music, at "Court & Spark: An International Symposium on The Work of Joni Mitchell" in Lincolnshire, UK.
 In November 2018, Blechinger released her debut album, Under a Dancing Sky, on Bent River Records.
 Recorded and produced by Juno Award winning engineer, Paul Johnston, the album features innovative folk-jazz arrangements of Joni Mitchell’s compositions alongside several of Kate’s original songs.
 Kate’s arrangements and compositions have been featured on CKUA Community Radio, CBC Radio-Canada, CBC Radio Two.
 In 2019, Kate won the Jazz Recording of the Year award at the Edmonton Music Awards for her version of ‘Night in the City’. “[Her] arrangements are sculpted perfection and Blechinger's voice like liquid peace.”
 Chris Haynes, CBC News, September 2019.

-Currently, you can find Kate performing around Edmonton with her own group, as well as 1940's close harmony group, The Jivin' Belles, and The Blue Chair house band, Borrowed and Blue.
-Kate is preparing for a tour across the prairies to support Under a Dancing Sky this spring.
+You can find Kate performing around Edmonton with her own group, as well as 1940's close harmony group, The Jivin' Belles, and The Blue Chair house band, Borrowed and Blue.
+Kate is currently workshopping new music in the hopes of recording a sophomore EP in 2021-2022.